Conserving okapi in DRC

 - Carry out a reassessment of the species conservation status

-- Develop an okapi conservation action plan through a participatory, multi-stakeholder process
+- Develop an okapi conservation strategy through a participatory, multi-stakeholder process

-- Support the implementation of the action plan and continued monitoring of key okapi populations
+- Support the implementation of the conservation strategy and continued monitoring of key okapi populations

 Support our work